Skip to Content

 If you have been woken up late at night by a terrifying scream, you may have thought it was a woman in distress.
 The sound is similar and can be very disorienting when disturbed from your sleep.
 However, if you normally see foxes in your yard, it is probably just a fox.

-The breeding season is at its peak in January, and it is common for red foxes to make a high-pitched scream to find a mate during mating season.
-The female vixen screams and a male will bark back.
+The breeding season is at its peak in January but occurs from late winter to early spring, and it is common for red foxes to make a high-pitched scream to find a mate during mating season.
+The male screams and a female will bark back.
 Attracting a mate is one of the most common reasons that foxes scream.

 Do you know how good a fox’s senses are?
 Find out here